I found the place by accident, like everybody does.

 Even after leaving the army, it took him another eighteen months to steel himself to do it.
 Finally he wrote to her, and received an almost immediate reply.
 It wasn’t writing the letter that opened him up; it was reading the girl’s words.
 Everything started coming back.
 He was suddenly lost.
 He couldn’t talk to anybody.
 Drugs and sex didn’t work.
 He couldn’t even train.
 He didn’t know what to do or where to go, to get away from it.
 It’s one thing to get out of the war — but how do you get it out of you?

 He was in Phuket when this happened.
 One night he ended up at Nung’s jungle bar, in its previous incarnation half a kilometre up the road from where it is now.
 It was nothing more than a kind of treehouse by the side of the road, but you could drink and smoke weed in the jungle, and that’s what he was doing.
 But, like everything else, it wasn’t working.

-So he was the last one left, sitting at the bar medicating himself with one White Russian after another, and it was getting late, and he said to Nung that he’d better go.
+So he was the last one left, sitting at the bar medicating himself with beers and whisky, and it was getting late, and he said to Nung that he’d better go.

 The crisis was several years in the past by the time I met him.
 He had lived in the forest, going away from time to time to silent retreats at a temple on the mainland, and continuing to fight at the stadium in Patong.
 Then there had been a serious knee injury which had forced him to return to Australia for an operation.
 When he came back to Phuket, he started putting money into the construction of the new boat-shaped bar, the jungle gym, the boxing rings, toilet and shower block, and the new huts.
 And that’s when I stumbled across the place.